ml7757/nimajason/content/_index.md

 sidebar_title: "Poems and stories in the language of my people."
 ---

 Hello.
 I'm Awet.
 And welcome to my passion project.
-Both through my poems and stories, I wish to share with you the love I have for Tigrinya, the language of my people, any my homeland of Eritrea.
+Through my poems and stories, I wish to share with you the love I have for Tigrinya, the language of my people, any my homeland of Eritrea.
 Please enjoy and thanks for stopping by.

 {{< divider >}}

 ## My latest poems

+{{< list >}}

 {{< divider >}}